Program Overview

 What is an educational specialist?

-An Ed.S. is a post-master’s degree program for experienced scholars and leaders in the education field who seek to develop their potential and competencies and who are committed to improving PK-12 education both within their organizations and beyond.
-The Ed.S. prepares educators to lead at the district level as superintendents or assistant superintendents (with the educational leadership track), or in individual schools as principals or assistant principals (with the school leadership track).
+An Ed.S. in School Leadership is a post-master’s degree program for experienced scholars and leaders in the education field who seek to develop their potential and competencies and who are committed to improving pre-K–12 education within their organizations and beyond.
+The Ed.S. in School Leadership prepares educators to lead in individual schools as principals, assistant principals, instructional coaches, interventionists or teacher leaders.
+The Ed.S. degree can also provide a path to district-level positions that do not require a superintendent certification.
+Some district roles could include assistant superintendents, directorships (such as director of elementary education or director of secondary education) and roles in areas like facilities and transportation.

 Why pursue an Ed.S. at Furman?

-The Ed.S. in Educational Leadership or School Leadership prepares graduates to lead in our school districts and schools, strengthen our communities and equip diverse learners for tomorrow’s challenges.
+The Ed.S. in School Leadership prepares graduates to lead in our schools, strengthen our communities and equip diverse learners for tomorrow’s challenges.
 Furman offers a curriculum that allows you to secure your Ed.S. without interrupting your current teaching or administrative role.
 Learn from some of the most respected professors and practitioners in education.
 Our faculty have been there.
 They’ve served years, often decades, in the leadership roles you are looking to pursue – who better to help you navigate your career goals in education?
 Learn more about graduate studies in education and how to apply.

 How will you learn?

-Reputable and rigorous, our program aims to grow leaders who are able to bring about transformational change, in addition to equipping graduates with the expertise for leadership roles in the district, and the day-to-day operations involved in running a school.
+Reputable and rigorous, our program aims to grow leaders who are able to bring about transformational change, in addition to equipping graduates with the expertise in the day-to-day operations involved in running a school.

 Unlike many leadership programs that provide only a semester-long stretch of practical experience, the Ed.S. at Furman includes a yearlong practicum.

-In the school leadership track (track 2) you’ll experience it all.
-From closing out a school year to opening a new one, and everything in between, candidates will develop a budget, build a master schedule, provide teacher feedback, oversee state testing, manage after-school programs, gain insights into school-community relations and more.
+From closing out a school year to opening a new one, and everything in between, candidates for the Ed.S. in School Leadership will develop a budget, build a master schedule, provide teacher feedback, oversee state testing, manage after-school programs, gain insights into school-community relations and more.
 You’ll emerge from the experience with the skills, know-how and confidence you need to take the next step in your career.

 Careers for Ed.S. graduates